Tariq al-Hashimi: Political career and views

-False accusations and arrest warrant
+Accusations and arrest warrant

 On 15 December 2011, government forces surrounded Tariq al-Hashimi's residence in the Green Zone and two of his bodyguards were detained and beaten.
 On 18 December, five more of his bodyguards were arrested.
 The Iraqi government banned him from travelling abroad.
-In addition, on 19 December 2011, Iraq's Judicial Council issued an arrest warrant for Hashimi, falsely accusing him of orchestrating attacks.
+In addition, on 19 December 2011, Iraq's Judicial Council issued an arrest warrant for Hashimi, accusing him of orchestrating attacks.
 The arrest warrant was based on the testimony of his bodyguards, who were badly beaten and forced to make these accusations against him, and came just one day after the final U.S. troop withdrawal of remaining forces from Iraq.
-More specifically, Hashimi was wrongly accused of running a hit squad and killing Shiite government officials.
-One day later, Hashimi denied all charges against him in a press conference in the Kurdish regional capital Erbil, since he had been there before the arrest warrant was issued.
-In fact, Hashimi went to Erbil on 18 December 2011 after being informed about the arrest warrant against him.
+More specifically, Hashimi was accused of running a hit squad and killing Shiite government officials.
+One day later, Hashimi denied all charges against him in a press conference in the Kurdish regional capital Erbil, to which he had fled on 18 December 2011 after being informed about the arrest warrant against him.
 The dispute between the Sunni Muslim Hashimi and the primarily Shia administration of Prime Minister Maliki generated concern over the stability of the young Iraqi government amid the ongoing sectarian conflict.
 After the arrest warrant, the Sunni/Shia Iraqiyya party with 91 seats in parliament began a boycott that led to a standstill in the government.
 This boycott was only over in late January 2012 as a result of the United States' intense diplomatic pressure and efforts.